kaba99/cytube-enhanced/README.md

 Just download ./build/cytube-enhanced.js and ./build/cytube-enhanced.css and assign them as external stuff in administration panel.

-You can configure this script like so:
+It should works fine by default, but you can configure this script like so:

 ```javascript
 window.cytubeEnhancedSettings = {